MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-outcome-summary.md

 [!INCLUDE [temp](includes/sample-multipleteams.md)]

-## Additional queries
+## More queries

-You can use the following additional queries to create different but similar reports using the same steps defined previously in this article.
+You can use the following other queries to create different but similar reports using the same steps defined previously in this article.

 ### Use Pipeline ID, rather than Pipeline Name